miguelmota/solidity-audit-checklist/README.md

 - [ ] The crowdsale has a fail-safe mode that when enabled by owner, restricts calls to function and enables refund functionality.
 - [ ] The crowdsale has a fallback function in place if it makes reasonable sense.
 - [ ] The fallback function does not accept call data or only accepts prefixed data to avoid function signature collisions.
-- [ ] Imported contracts have been previously audited.
+- [ ] Imported libraries have been previously audited and don't contain dyanmic parts that can be swapped out in future versions which can be be used maliciously. [[?](http://swende.se/blog/Devcon1-and-contract-security.html)]
 - [ ] Token transfer statements are wrapped in a `require`.
 - [ ] Using `require` and `assert` properly.
 Only use `assert` for things that should never happen, typically used to validate state after making changes.
 - [ ] Using `keccak256` instead of the alias `sha3`.